Inclusive rigour

 The concept was first introduced in the field of evaluation by Robert Chambers (2015), and further developed by authors such as Preskill & Lynn (2016), or Aston & Apgar (2022).

 The Inclusive Rigour Co-Lab is a diverse group of evaluators, practitioners, researchers and funders reflecting on the practice of inclusive rigour when evaluating in conditions of complexity.
-To enhance practical applications of this conceptual reframing as well as to support debate and learning , the Inclusive Rigour Co-Lab used case studies across their broad range of complexity-aware peacebuilding initiatives to shape a framework, published in this 2024 article.
+To enhance practical applications of this conceptual reframing as well as to support debate and learning, the Inclusive Rigour Co-Lab used case studies across their broad range of complexity-aware peacebuilding initiatives to shape a framework, published in this 2024 article.
+As of 2026, the Coordination Hub for Inclusive Rigour is based at the Institute of Development Studies.

 Design and principles

-- Utilisation and impact is where we strive to negotiate different stakeholder (including participants, programmers and funders) needs for evidence and learning to inform decision-making and achieve the ultimate goal of increasing the impact of peacebuilding programmes on the ground.
+• Utilisation and impact is where we strive to negotiate different stakeholder (including participants, programmers and funders) needs for evidence and learning to inform decision-making and achieve the ultimate goal of increasing the impact of programmes (and systems change initiatives) on the ground.

 The wider context in which these three domains of practice intersect and are enmeshed in is the Enabling environment, which encompasses both institutional dynamics and personal and team competencies.